Champagne Collard-Picard

 Viticulture & Sustainability

 Collard-Picard is HVE-certified (Haute Valeur Environnementale).
-The family describes their work as "more than a family story, a passion" – a phrase found on their Instagram bio that underscores their commitment to being personally connected to their vines.
+The family describes their work as "more than a family history, a passion," a phrase found on their Instagram bio that underscores their aspiration to be personally connected to their vines.

 Vinification

-The vinification follows a clear philosophy: spontaneous fermentation with indigenous yeasts, aging in large wooden casks (Foudres), no malolactic fermentation.
-The dosage ranges between 0 and 4 g/l – all three cuvées I've tasted are Extra Brut or Brut Nature.
-This combination – wood, no malo, very low dosage – produces Champagnes with structure, minerality and present acidity, without heaviness.
+The vinification follows a clear philosophy: spontaneous fermentation with indigenous yeasts, aging in large oak barrels (Foudres), no malolactic fermentation.
+The dosage ranges between 0 and 4 g/l, all three cuvées I've tasted are Extra Brut or Brut Nature.
+This combination-wood, no malo, very low dosage-produces champagnes with structure, minerality and present acidity, without heaviness.

-For the cuvée Perpetuelle 13 Années, the house maintains a Réserve perpétuelle in Solera style: vintages from 2008 to 2020 age together, with each assemblage a portion is removed and replenished with younger wines.
+For the cuvée Perpetuelle 13 Années, the house maintains a réserve perpétuelle in Solera style: vintages from 2008 to 2020 age together, with each assemblage removing a portion and replenishing it with younger wines.

 The Cuvées in Detail